nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 5. After installing and configuring all the X-Road central server nodes, retrieve new internal and external configuration anchor files from one of the nodes and distribute the files to all security servers and configuration proxies.

-<div id="34-workflow-for-adding-new-nodes-to-an-existing-ha-configuration" class="anchor"></div>
-## 3.4 Workflow for Adding New Nodes to an Existing HA Configuration
+### 3.4 Workflow for Adding New Nodes to an Existing HA Configuration

 Referencing steps in section [4](#4-general-installation-of-ha-support).